KirbysGit/financeOrganizer/README.md

 - **Budget Planning**: Intelligent budget recommendations
 - **Mobile App**: Native mobile experience
 - **Community Features**: Share insights with trusted friends/family

+## 📋 Future To-Dos

+- After connection of Plaid Modal in PlaidConnect/PlaidLink, refresh Accounts/Transactions to show new data
+- Update "Success" design with Plaid Link - remove "Attempts" and show data pulled from connected accounts
+- Better styled emails with new fonts and improved graphics
+- Handle different accounts properly in backend (currently messy with frontend options grouped together)
+- Handle growth data with Plaid API per account
+- Clear error messages in ForgotPasswordPage.jsx
+- Handle transaction details with different bank accounts
+- Proper footer integration into WelcomeScreen.jsx
+- Personalized feedback file for centi score
+- Different scale for Centi Score (not 1-100) - more representative value
+- More robust file handling system (currently very strict)
+- Merge user-created and Plaid-imported accounts
+- Better loading animation for Centi Score Modal
+- Sorting by UploadedFiles in TransactionTable or new component
+- Exporting selected transactions to .csv
+- More personalized navbar with user details, settings, etc.
+- Set up website .env vars for easy swap between dev to prod
+- LOTS OF OTHER THINGS

 ## 🤝 Contributing